 The City contains a rich variety of architectural styles.
 There are many churches by 17th century architect, Sir Christopher Wren, as well as financial institutions from the 18th and 19th centuries.
 You can also find 20th century architecture such as the Old Bailey and one of London's principal examples of concrete Brutalist architecture, the 1960s Barbican Estate.

-The City of London's skyline is always changing and in 2014 two more skyscrapers are scheduled for completion: "The Walkie-Talkie" building at 20 Fenchurch Street, and the "The Cheesegrater" at 122 Leadenhall Street.
+The City of London's skyline is always changing, with the recent additions of "The Walkie-Talkie" building at 20 Fenchurch Street, and the "The Cheesegrater" at 122 Leadenhall Street.

 The City is home of some of London's best-loved attractions including: